-One of the prominent arms races in 3D printing is speed, among many other.
-While certain competitors have left FFF/FDM in the dust, new developments are giving it a massive power boost.
-The most recent version is MIT’s FastFFF hardware technology.
+One of the prominent arms races in 3D printing is print speed.
+While certain competitors have left FFF/FDM 3D printers in the dust, new developments are giving it a massive power boost.
+The most recent version is MIT’s FastFFF high speed printing system.
 The prestigious university is presenting a new 3D printing innovation once again, this time overhauling the FFF process and breathing new life into it for higher speeds, flow and melt rates.

 The FastFFF printer can allegedly take on a $100,000 commercial 3D printer in a speed test.
 The extrusion method is reportedly seven to 10 times faster than traditional FFF, laying down 127 cubic centimeters per hour.
 Even more impressive, the research team built it for $15,000.
 While it won’t be commercially available any time soon, the technology might just make other companies take note.
 The quality, while not perfect, is still impressive considering the speeds that the machine achieves.